-Yet another take on a prototyping shield for the Arduino Uno and similarDesigned by Azzy's Electronics, Ships from United States of America
+Yet another take on a prototyping shield for the Arduino Uno and similarDesigned by Azzy's Electronics in United States of America

 What is it?
 This is a prototyping shield for the Arduino Uno, Mega, Duemillenove and others that use the same shield layout.
 This uses the same sort of prototyping space that my other protoboards d...Read More…